Dissipation-protected energy storage in interacting multilevel quantum batteries: Conclusions

 \section{Conclusions}

 We have introduced a Davies-MS framework for the systematic identification of long-lived energy storage states in interacting multilevel quantum batteries.
 Applied to a minimal two-qutrit model, the method reveals a hierarchy of dissipative roles—dark, funnel, and bright states—that cannot be inferred from symmetry arguments alone.
-Multilevel ladder structure enables excited states that act as dissipative funnels, loading protected manifolds while retaining substantial energy.

-Beyond strictly dark states, we identify a class of excited states that decay exclusively into protected manifolds.
-These funnel states are not optimal for infinite-time storage, but they provide a practical route to accessing higher-energy protected subspaces without requiring direct preparation of dark states.
-The Davies-MS decomposition further reveals the dominant decay pathways of such states, offering a diagnostic framework for the development of targeted protection and control strategies in future implementations.
+In this framework, the multilevel ladder structure enables a specific class of excited states, termed ''funnel states,'' which decay exclusively into protected manifolds.
+While not optimal for infinite-time storage, these states provide a practical route to accessing higher-energy protected subspaces without requiring the direct preparation of dark states.
+The Davies-MS decomposition further reveals the dominant decay pathways governing energy loss, offering a principled basis for designing targeted control and protection strategies in future implementations.

-Furthermore, the interplay between the coherent exchange interaction and the collective dissipation in our common-bath setup points toward the potential existence of Liouvillian exceptional points.
-Investigating these non-Hermitian degeneracies could provide novel topological avenues to further optimize the charging rates or robustly steer the system into the dark state manifolds in future quantum battery designs.
+The framework naturally generalizes to larger systems and higher-dimensional local Hilbert spaces, where the number of protected states increases rapidly.
+Our results suggest that optimal quantum battery operation is achieved not solely by preparing dark states, but by exploiting structured dissipative pathways that connect high-energy states to protected manifolds.
+This perspective opens a route toward scalable and robust quantum energy storage in superconducting circuits and other multilevel architectures.